munkycool/poetry_site/_posts/2023-10-29-riding-heel.md

 ---
 title: "Riding Heel"
 date: 2023-07-25
+excerpt: "We could see the storm coming from a long ways off"
 ---

 We could see the storm coming from a long ways off All we had to do was look up the canyon\
 Now it was just a waiting game\
 The lightning is drawing nearer\
-Time to run for cover, time to saddle up, time to hide away The birds wouldn’t duck for cover for awhile yet, we had time
+Time to run for cover, time to saddle up, time to hide away The birds wouldn't duck for cover for awhile yet, we had time

 30 minutes